TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 - describe the role of diffusion and identify the diffusion equation
 - formulate and discretize the diffusion equation using the finite difference method
 - compute the truncation error for a given numerical scheme
-- explain the notions of consistency and convergence and also clarify the differences between these two notions
+- explain the notions of consistency and convergence
 - explain the notion of stability
 - derive the stability condition for a conditionally stable scheme